CamDavidsonPilon/lifetimes/docs/Saving and loading model.md

-## Save and load model
+## Saving and loading model

 When you have lots of data and training takes a lot of time option with saving and loading model could be useful.
-First you need fit model, then save it and load.
+First you need to fit the model, then save it and load.

 ### Fit model